Foreword

 Setting up your roadmap

-We’ve talked about different types of roadmaps, and if you’ve been paying attention, you’ll notice the key difference is in the column structure.
+We’ve just covered the various types of roadmaps, and you probably picked up on one of the main differences: the column structure.
 How you group these columns will shape the conversation you have with your stakeholders.
 Whether it’s a high-level strategic chat or a detailed timeline discussion, the structure matters.

 Released Roadmaps let you create custom columns and map various field types to those columns.
 This flexibility makes it easy to tailor the roadmap to your audience.
 Here are some common column configurations we see: